Accidents

 Introduction

-During the period 2015 to 2017, 185 people died from accidental injury in Blackpool, an average of 62 a year.
+During the period 2021 to 2023, approximately 236 people died from accidental injury in Blackpool (all ages), an average of 79 a year.
 The directly standardised mortality rate (in this case per 100,000 population) is calculated to allow comparison between geographies of different population sizes and with different gender and age make ups.
-Figure 1 shows Blackpool's directly standardised rate (DSR) of mortality from accidents is significantly higher than the average of English local authorities.
+Figure 1 shows Blackpool's directly standardised rate (56.3 per 100,000 all ages) of mortality from accidents is significantly higher than the average of English local authorities and is the highest in the country.